-Staff Development
+Staff Development, Induction and Support

 The school is committed to providing professional development opportunities on behaviour management for all staff.
+All newly appointed staff undertaken induction where the school's behaviour and anti-bullying procedures are shared and discussed.
+Further training is provided where needed.